How to Apply

 In this section you’ll find the information you need to determine if you are qualified to apply for a D4D dog, as well as the forms you need to submit an initial online application.
 Please review the eligibility criteria and the application process before filling out the short online form.

 Dogs for Diabetics (D4D) trains medical assistance dogs to alert insulin-dependent diabetics to impending low blood sugar (Hypoglycemia).
-The client is required to attend and pass approximately 100 hours of instructional classes, and keep extensive blood sugar and activity records.
+The client is required to attend and pass approximately 150 hours of instructional classes, and keep extensive blood sugar and activity records.
+Training classes are held per a defined schedule over a training period that can extend for up to 3 months.
+Dogs will be placed as they are matched with individual clients during the training class or after its completion.
+Placement with a dog may wait until an appropriate dog is matched with the individual.
 It can take up to 1 year after dog placement for the person/dog team to graduate.
 Thereafter, the team must periodically attend a regional support group, as well as participate in an annual recertification class to maintain their medical assistance dog status.

 As a volunteer based organization, we look to our clients to remain involved with D4D in order to continue providing medical assistance dogs to other diabetics.